Israel unleashes strikes as expectations for truce rise | Law-Order

 Israeli bombing has damaged over 50 schools across the territory, according to advocacy group Save the Children, completely destroying at least six.
 While repairs are done, education will be disrupted for nearly 42,000 children.

-Israeli attacks have also damaged at least 18 hospitals and clinics and destroyed one health facility, the World Health Organisation said.
+Israeli attacks have also damaged at least 18 hospitals and clinics and destroyed one health facility, the World Health Organization said.
 Nearly half of all essential drugs have run out.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)